tronkko/arkki/README.md

 ### Output

 Default output directory for backups.
-May be left empty and supplied as an argument to backup command if the output directory will vary.
+May be left empty and supplied as an argument to backup command if the output directory varies.

 ### Encrypt